 Each Payment Option has its Pros and Cons

-This is not interest that anyone paid to you and if it is ever explained to you this way, that is an absolute mischaracterization of the treatment of the growth of the line.
-This is a credit line increase that is available to you because you didn’t use all your funds and accrue as much interest as someone who did.
+This is not interest that anyone paid to you, and if it is ever explained to you this way, that is an absolute mischaracterization of the treatment of the line’s growth.
+This credit line increase is available because you didn’t use all your funds and accrue as much interest as someone who did.

-If you do use the line later, they are borrowed funds and they would be repaid when the loan is repaid unlike interest earned as in money in a bank account that belongs to you and you don’t have to pay the bank back when you take it out of your account.
+If you use the line later, they are borrowed funds and would be repaid when the loan is repaid, unlike interest earned as in money in a bank account that belongs to you, and you don’t have to pay the bank back when you take it out of your account.

 Line of Credit Growth Rate Example